ScienceMatters/ModelMaker/README.md

 # ModelMaker

 ModelMaker is an open-source platform for translating human disease variants into experimentally actionable animal models.
+ModelMaker is a biological reasoning engine that constructs, evaluates, and justifies experimental disease models.
 Current capabilities

 ✓ Ortholog identification